coderrio/Coderr.Documentation/docs/indexOLD.md

 # Server documentation

-The server documentation show how you can install and configure codeRR Community Edition, which is the open source alternative to our hosted solution codeRR Live.
+The server documentation show how you can install and configure Coderr Community Edition, which is the open source alternative to our hosted solution Coderr Live.

 There is also a section that shows you can write your own plugins for the Community Edition and the OnPremise commercial alternative.

 [Server documentation](server/index.md)

-# codeRR pipeline
+# Coderr pipeline

-Below is an illustration of the codeRR pipeline.
+Below is an illustration of the Coderr pipeline.

 It shows how an exception is handled from the first detection to being analyzed in the server.